SherG/cool-iron/blog/pull-requests.md

 ## What is a pull request?

 A pull request is a technique for suggesting edits to someone's code base.
-Like the "review suggested edits" feature in Google Docs, a pull request provides the code repository owner with an easy way to review your suggested edits and incorporate them into their code if they wish.
+Like the "review suggested edits" feature in Google Docs, a pull request provides the code repository owner with an easy way to review and incorporate your suggested edits.

 ### Reasons for making pull requests